|

 "Oh!"
 Sam positioned her uniform cap back atop her head.

-said in a formal tone, "Samantha Stewart, Civilian Volunteer, Motorized
+Foyle said in a formal tone, "Samantha Stewart, Civilian

-welling.
-"I couldn't rescue Lady Jane, or Marion, or even save
+eyes welling.
+"I couldn't rescue Lady Jane, or Marion,

-escape the manor and summon help.
-Of course, that would certainly
+and summon help.
+Of course, that would certainly have

 taken hours, and additional hours for us to respond.
 Alone